JakePatolilic/vsulib-ms/Features/Manage Inventory/Functions/Add Area.md

 # Manage Inventory
 ## Add Area
+This is used to create the areas inside that specific floor.
 ### Input
 -	The library staff admin shall create all the areas that contain electronic equipment inside that specific floor.
 ### Process